alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

    - the [specialist_presenter](https://github.com/alphagov/search-api/blob/main/lib/govuk_index/presenters/specialist_presenter.rb).
    - the [field_definitions](https://github.com/alphagov/search-api/blob/main/config/schema/field_definitions.json) file.

    Optional: if the new field is relevant for email subscriptions, follow the guidance in [Configure the email sign up page](#4-configure-the-email-sign-up-page).

 4. [Republish the finder](#7-deploy-a-finder)

+5. Make sure you update the search api index and/or mapping before you create any documents using the new field.
+See [Reindexing breakdown](#reindexing-breakdown)

+   If you have created documents using the new field before you update the search index mappings, the search index will contain data with a default field type, which may not match the type you specify in your `search-api` changes in step (3) above.

+   To fix this, you will need to perform a re-index of the relevant search index.

 ### Removing a field from an existing specialist document